SulmanK/Blog/docs/writing/posts/recsys_2024_modeling.md

 ![](./img//din_architecture.png)

 The local activation unit in DIN is a key component that allows the model to capture the diversity of user interests by dynamically generating a user representation vector based on the relevance of their past behaviors to the specific ad being shown.
 Instead of a fixed representation, this unit emphasizes behaviors related to the ad being considered.
 For example, if a user has browsed both clothes and electronics, the local activation unit will give more weight to clothes-related behaviors when predicting their likelihood to click on a T-shirt ad.
-This weighted sum pooling approach, similar to attention mechanisms but without normalizing the weights, retains information about the intensity of the user's interest, allowing DIN to distinguish between strong and weak interest levels[[7]](https://arxiv.org/pdf/1706.06978)
+This weighted sum pooling approach, similar to attention mechanisms but without normalizing the weights, retains information about the intensity of the user's interest, allowing DIN to distinguish between strong and weak interest levels. [[7]](https://arxiv.org/pdf/1706.06978)

 ##### Data Preparation